vishnya/so_text/README.md

 normally done in such an ad-hoc fashion.)
 Then the classification report will have more meaning.

- Roc_auc can be a good measure of the model performance because it does not take into account the choice of threshold, which as explained, cannot be determined without additional information; it is essentially a way of understanding how well a model is performing across all thresholds.
-However , because the roc_auc is a curve between the true and false positive rates, in the case of highly imbalanced data, it does not indicate how well the model performs on minority classes.
-Precision-recall curves can be better in this situation
+ `Roc-auc` can be a good measure of the model performance because it does not take into account the choice of threshold, which as explained, cannot be determined without additional information; it is essentially a way of understanding how well a model is performing across all thresholds.
+ If the real distribution is highly skewed, and one wants to optimize on the capture rates of the minority class, recision-recall curves can be better in this situation
  (see http://ftp.cs.wisc.edu/machine-learning/shavlik-group/davis.icml06.pdf).
  Therefore, if the artificially balanced training dataset provided was sampled from a highly imbalanced dataset, I may look instead to the AUC-PR.